platformio/platformio-docs/core/userguide/account/cmd_forgot.rst

 .. option::
     --username, -u

-User name (E-Mail).
-You can omit this option and enter E-Mail in Forgot Wizard later.
+Username or email.
+You can omit this option and enter username or email in Forgot Wizard later.